mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 	use 21 for the backend arguments -I and -O Inv
 ```

-The result is 70 ms ~3 buffers = Driver + ALSA + JACK Async mode.
+The result is 70 ms (driver + ALSA + JACK async mode = 3 buffers).
 The duplex cycle is omitted here.
 This is one buffer more than a native ALSA implementation.

 To verify that the duplex cycle is not introduced by Mixxx or the [PortAudio](http://www.portaudio.com) abstraction layer used by Mixxx, I have routed the `jack_iodelay` signal through Mixxx.